 - 1 1/2 tablespoons oyster sauce

 - 1 teaspoon shaoxing wine or dry sherry

 - ground black pepper to taste

 - Bring a pot of salted water to boil and add bok choy.
 Boil for 1 minute and drain.
-Rinse under cold water and drain again.
+Rinse under cold water and drain again, well.
 Set aside.

 - Turn the heat off and transfer bok choy and sauce to a plate.
 Serve immediately.

 This Bok Choy With Garlic and Oyster Sauce will keep refrigerated for up to 2 days.

 Keywords: recipe, appetizer, Asian, vegetarian, dim sum, easy